Environmental Advocacy Group

 monitor and research those as well others like septic codes and chemicals in the environment.
 And we need all the help we can get.

-Examples of past programs include:
+Examples of recent/past activities include:

 TALKIN’ TRASH: RECYCLING WITH THE EXPERTS